 1. Rockland Breakwater Lighthouse

-In the mid-1800s, several storms battered Rockland Harbor.
-From 1890 to 1889, the United States Army Corps of Engineers built a massive 4,000-foot-long granite breakwater to protect the town.
-It used more than 768,000 tons of rock to do so.
+Several storms battered Rockland Harbor in the mid-1800s.
+From 1890 to 1889, the United States Army Corps of Engineers built a massive 4,000-foot-long granite breakwater to protect the town, using more than 768,000 tons of rock.

 In 1902, the Rockland Breakwater Lighthouse was added to the end to warn sailors of the stone barrier and entrance to the harbor.
 The lighthouse was automated in 1964.